A regular $n$-gon spiral: Introduction

 In Fig. \ref{theo_spiral}, we let $\vn{}{n}$ denote the unique non-origin shared vertex of the triangle with hypotenuse $\sqrt{n}$ and the triangle with hypotenuse $\sqrt{n+1}$.
 Considerable attention has been given to studying the sequence $\vn{}{n}$ \cite{Brink, Davis, Gautschi, Hlawka}.
 The \textit{key idea} in the spiral of Theodorus construction is to define a sequence of polygons (i.e., right triangles) such that consecutive polygons share a unique side and at least one unique vertex point.
 By changing right triangles to similar triangles, or other types of similar polygons, we find that this idea is ubiquitous in the literature on polygonal spirals \cite{Anatriello, Strizhevsky, Yap} \cite[ch.~34]{Hammer}.

 In this paper, we make use of this key idea to construct a spiral made out of a sequence of regular $n$-gons.
 In particular, we start by considering the case where all the $n$-gons are normalized to have perimeter $1$ (see Fig. \ref{lam1}).
 We begin the construction with an equilateral triangle with side length $\frac{1}{3}$ in the first quadrant of the complex plane.
 Along the upper right edge of the triangle, we construct a square with side length $\frac{1}{4}$.
 We continue in this way, following Definition \ref{dcon}, to construct the pentagon, hexagon, etc., leading to the construction shown below.
+We let $V(n)$ denote the unique shared vertex point of the $n$-gon and $(n+1)$-gon in this sequence.
+The smooth continuation of the vertex point sequence $V(n)$ yields a new plane curve constructed from polygons (see \cite{Shikin} and \cite{Yates} for an extensive discussion of other plane curves which arise from classical geometry).

 We desire to find the $n \to \infty$ limit behavior of the sequence $V(n)$ shown in the Fig. \ref{lam1} construction.
 In particular, we pose a slightly more general question: if the side length of each $n$-gon in the Fig. \ref{lam1} construction is instead given by $\ell_s(n) = n^{-s}$, for which values of $s \in \mathbb{R}$ does the sequence $\vn{\ell_s}{n}$ converge as $n \to \infty$?
 The answer to this question is one of the main results of this paper: